eviathan/Vexed/README.md

 ## TODO

+* Move these items from here into project backlog
+* Implement flag type randomizer
 * Add auto incrementing version o=post build script from Salt project
 * Options for only Monotone shades, complimentary, primary and secondary colours (options for rainbow/gay pride mode)
 * _Possible_ Card/ tinder style interface to allow you to discard and save flags to your gallery